staubsauger/ChessnutPy/README.md

 ## Features
- 1. Fix-board function: checks if the state of the board is valid and gives you hints, where pieces are wrong and where you should place them
+ 1. Fix-board function: checks if the state of the board is valid and gives you hints, where pieces are wrong and where to put them
- 2. If the board is correct, both squares with kings are lit.
+ 2. If the board is correct, both squares with kings are blinking (there is also a short animation, pointing the direction of the kings).
 You can now pick a color by "hovering" a king (picking it up and putting it back where it stood)
- 3. While in game, you can hover you own king to get a hint for you next move.
+ 3. While ingame, you can hover your own king to get a hint for you next move.
 This is read out of the opening book (.bin file) which you can configure in your own configuration.
-If no move was found in the opening book, you get a suggestion from the engine which you can also configure in your config.
+If no move was found in the opening book, you get a suggestion from the suggestionengine which you can also configure in your config.
 Default is stockfish.
- 4. If you hover the opponents king while a game is running, you get the score relative to white, indicated by the leds of the board.
+ 4. If you hover the opponents king, while a game is running, you get the score relative to white, indicated by the leds on the board.
  5. If you want to take back a move, you have to do the opponents move first, then you can take back this move and your own afterwards.
 The leds will help you find the last moves in the move stack.
 There is no limit.
 You can take back all moves until you get to the start position.